gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -OverrideLabel
-Specifies whether to reclassify a file that's already classified.
-By default, the scanner reclassifies these files only when they have been classified by the current scanner account.
+Specifies whether to apply a different label to a file that's already labeled.
+By default, the scanner relabels these files only when they have been labeled by the current scanner account.

-To prevent this reclassification, set this parameter to Off.
-To reclassify files that have been classified by another account (for example, another classification solution), set this parameter to On.
+To prevent this relabeling, set this parameter to Off.
+To relabel files that have been labeled by another account (for example, manually by a user or by another labeling solution), set this parameter to On.

 ```yaml